imanghafoori1/php-imports-analyzer/README.md

 # PHP Imports Analyzer

 A command line tool to scan and reveal extra or wrong use statements in your composer-based PHP application written in PHP.
+This is particularly useful when you want to scan your open-source packages.

 Install:
 ```